slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 Next, a router must be created to serve as a default gateway for our instances to access the rest of the internet.

+1. Login to one of the Chameleon portals.
 1. Navigate to the "Routers" section under the "Network" tab on the left sidebar.
 1. Then, on the right-hand side, click the "Create Router" button.
 1. Next, name this router.
 We like to use `slate-router`.